Education in Haiti

 GPE in Haiti

-The first GPE grant to Haiti had 3 components: improving access and equity of primary education, improved school performance in primary education and capacity building to improve the governance of the education system.
+The first GPE grant to Haiti (covering 2010 to 2015) consisted of 3 components: improving access and equity of primary education, improving school performance in primary education and capacity building to enhance the governance of the education system.

 - Enrollment of 102,000 students the first year and 35,444 the second year through the tuition waiver program so they can attend non-public schools.